Is Your San Diego Property Not Selling? It Might be Because You Didn’t Hire the Right Real Estate Agent

 Why Homeowners Fire Their Real Estate Agent

 - Poor communication.
 Communication is everything, especially when it comes to the sale of what is most likely your largest asset.
-Nothing makes a homeowner more mad than not being the first one to hear of important updates like the buyer’s loan falling through.
+Nothing makes a homeowner madder than not being the first one to hear of important updates like the buyer’s loan falling through.
 Also, there are many time-sensitive constraints throughout the sale of a home.
 If your agent is slow to get back to you and respond to inquiries or concerns, you may find yourself quickly losing trust in the relationship.
 A whopping 70% of dissatisfied homeowners blame their agents for “lack of communication.”

 - Sugar Coating Truths.
 In other cases, an agent may be so eager to get your business (and a commission check) that he or she will tell you whatever you want to hear.
-In some cases this means agreeing to an overstated or inflated list price, or downplaying the need to make repairs or get your home truly home for showings.
+In some cases, this means agreeing to an overstated or inflated list price or downplaying the need to make repairs or get your home truly home for showings.
 Most agents who are focused on getting the home sold wouldn’t fall in this trap, but some do.
 If you find that your agent agrees with everything you come up with, they aren’t being the asset and resource that you need.
 One of the main reasons a home in San Diego would sit on the market right now could be connected directly to a list price that is too high for the market/area to support.

 - Inadequate Performance.
 There are also some instances where your agent may be simply suffering from a case of laziness.
 That may sound harsh, but it’s true.
-There are countless amazing agents out there, but there are a handful who think that they can list the home and then sit and let the home sell itself.
+There are countless amazing agents out there, but there is a handful who think that they can list the home and then sit and let the home sell itself.
 If marketing efforts are sub-par, your home may not be getting the visibility and exposure it needs.
 Or, maybe your agent is not making a point to host open houses or make time for buyer showings.
 All of these things can slow and even restrict the possible sale of your house.
 If you have a “list it and forget it” agent, we don’t blame you for wanting to terminate the contract.

 Steps to Take When Listed with an Agent & Your Property Still Won’t Sell